WVSports - INSIDER NOTES: West Virginia football assistants and players

 INSIDER NOTES: West Virginia football assistants and players

-West Virginia will host North Carolina State this weekend and WVSports.com provides the latest edition of our popular feature Insider Notes.
+West Virginia defeated North Carolina State 44-27 and WVSports.com provides the latest edition of our popular feature Insider Notes.

-The notes are a collection of news and notes from the West Virginia coordinators as well as the players ahead of the match up with the Wolfpack.
+The notes are a collection of news and notes from the West Virginia coordinators as well as the players after the victory.

 Here are a few of those notes: